Image processing of the starry sky and obtaining the coordinates of the stars

 RoI2 = CartesianIndices( (540:590, 590:660) );

-Let's use the commands from ImageBinarization and ImageContrastAdjustment libraries to get a black-and-white (or close to it) image on which it will be convenient to segment individual stars.
+Let's use the commands from the libraries ImageBinarization and ImageContrastAdjustment to get a black-and-white (or close to it) image on which it will be convenient to segment individual stars.

 First of all, let's study the histogram of the image of the starry sky.
-Each planner will have its own set of filters to apply depending on noise and backlight conditions.
+Each designer will have their own set of filters that will need to be applied depending on the noise and illumination conditions.

 plot(